abhi21x/fullstacktb/README.md

 # fullstacktb
-This is my first fullstack repo guided  by trailbiz
+This is my first fullstack repo guided  by trailbliz